21 Jul 2014 day 3: Miyajima & Hiroshima

 Lunch in Miyajima

-Once we were out of the Aquarium, we realised it was lunch time.
+Once out of the Aquarium, we realised it was lunch time.
 It was still raining so we chose to dine in a restaurant close to the aquarium.
+I thought it was a nice clean, modern open space, suitable for our toddler and stroller.
+Tim thought we would end up spending too much money on lunch but it was quite reasonable.
 Tim had Katsudon, a dish of rice, breaded pork and egg.
-I shared a tempura plate with Fletcher.
+Fletcher and I shared a tempura plate.
+It had prawns and various vegetables with dipping sauces.
+Due to the pouring rain, we just dashed inside.
+After looking it up, turns out it is actually a hotel, called Mizuhasou.

 Back to Hiroshima